-- 1. The Director of Human Resources, Dean of the College or Dean of Students, and/or their designee, shall conduct formal investigations of allegations of harassment or discrimination and coordinate College response(s) to complaints of the same.
+- The Director of Human Resources, Dean of the College or Dean of Students, and/or their designee, shall conduct formal investigations of allegations of harassment or discrimination and coordinate College response(s) to complaints of the same.
 The College reserves the right to use an independent third party investigator. - 2.
 The individual(s) accused of conduct violating the College policy prohibiting harassment or discrimination shall be informed of the substance of the allegations.
-If the individual(s) accused cannot be located, attempts at notification shall be documented. - 3.
+If the individual(s) accused cannot be located, attempts at notification shall be documented, - 3.
 The investigation generally shall include interviews with the parties if available, interviews with other witnesses as needed and a review of relevant documents as appropriate. - 4.
 Disclosure of facts to witnesses shall be limited to what is reasonably necessary to conduct a fair and thorough investigation.
 Those conducting an investigation should remain cognizant of the confidentiality of the investigation.
-Those conducting investigations may ask witnesses to refrain from sharing information regarding an investigation in appropriate circumstances. - 5.
-At any time during the investigation, the investigator may recommend that interim protections or remedies for the complainant or witnesses be provided by appropriate College officials.
-These protections or remedies may include separating the parties, placing limitations on contact between the parties, or making alternative workplace or student housing arrangements.
-Failure to comply with the terms of interim protections may be considered a separate violation of the policy prohibiting such conduct. - 6.
+Those conducting investigations should remind witnesses that it is best to refrain from sharing information about an investigation in order to ensure that witnesses speak only about what they observed or heard, rather than what they were told.
+This will promote the integrity of the investigation and minimize unfair gossip. - 5.
+At any time during the investigation, the investigator(s) may recommend that supportive protections or remedies for the complaining party or witnesses be provided by appropriate College officials.
+These protections or remedies may include separating the parties, placing limitations on contact between the parties, or making alternative workplace or student housing or classroom arrangements.
+Failure to comply with the terms of supportive protections may be considered a separate violation of the policy prohibiting such conduct. - 6.
 The investigation shall be completed as promptly as possible from the date the written complaint was received.
-The parties shall be up-dated periodically. - 7.
-Any individual who has engaged in harassment or discrimination or otherwise violated our policies will be subject to appropriate disciplinary action, up to and including immediate discharge or separation.
-When appropriate, the complainant may be informed of the outcome of the investigation.
+The parties shall be updated periodically. - 7.
+Any individual who has engaged in harassment or discrimination or otherwise violated the College's policies will be subject to appropriate disciplinary action, up to and including immediate discharge or separation.
+The complaining party will be informed when the investigation is concluded and may be informed, as appropriate, of the outcome of the investigation.